 Breaking Pointe is back!
 I really enjoy the insider's look at the life and times of the Salt Lake City ballet company.

-I'm not much of a Woody Allen fan but Midnight in Paris is my movie.
+I'm not a Woody Allen fan (at all) but Midnight in Paris is my movie.
 The music, the nostalgia, the glimpse into the lives of some of our greatest artists, the main character's writing issues, the fashion, PARIS...I loved it all.

 Take 6 minutes and watch this video of Brene Brown.
 Church is not an epidural but a midwife.
 Love weeps.
 So, so powerful.